appcircleio/appcircle-docusaurus/docs/workflows/react-native-specific-workflow-steps/react-native-ui-test.md

 ### Prerequisites

-The workflow steps that need to be executed before running the **React Native UI Test** workflow step in both iOS and Android platforms, along with their respective reasons, are listed in the table below.
+Before running the **React Native UI Test** step, you must complete certain prerequisites, as detailed in the table below:

 #### For iOS